nmrih/source-game/README.md

 Please note
 =========

 This issue tracker is for the first game on Source engine.
-NMRiH1 maintainers aren't able to respond to NMRiH2 inquiries.

 For NMRiH2 bug reports and requests, [click here](http://nmrih2.com/support).

 No More Room in Hell
 =========